 The Precision Immobilization Technique (PIT) is used by law enforcement and silent professionals to immobilize and halt fleeing vehicles during high-speed pursuits.
 Developed in Germany and later adopted by police departments then intelligence and military agencies around the world, the PIT maneuver is highly effective in ending vehicle pursuits swiftly and safely when employed properly.

 Also known as tactical vehicle intervention (TVI), the PIT maneuver is a pursuit tactic by which a pursuing car can force a fleeing car to abruptly turn sideways, causing the driver to lose control and stop.
-This involves the pursuing (police) vehicle making contact with the fleeing vehicle’s rear quarter, near the taillight.
+This involves the pursuing vehicle making contact with the fleeing vehicle’s rear quarter (taillight).

 By maintaining this contact while simultaneously performing a quick turn, the officer / pursuing driver can make the fleeing vehicle spin out and come to a stop – while minimizing collateral damage and risk to bodily harm.

 High-speed chases pose a significant danger to officers, professionals, suspects, and innocent bystanders.
 The PIT maneuver serves as an effective technique to end these pursuits quickly, mitigating the potential risk.
-It’s typically used when other non-contact methods to stop the fleeing vehicle, such as tire deflation devices or communication attempts, have failed or are not applicable.
+It’s typically used when other non-contact methods to stop the fleeing vehicle, such as tire deflation devices or communication attempts, have failed.

-However, it’s important to note that the use of the PIT maneuver is typically reserved for situations where the fleeing suspect presents a significant immediate threat to public safety, given the inherent risks involved in physically contacting the fleeing vehicle.
+It’s important to note that the use of the PIT maneuver is typically reserved for situations where the fleeing suspect presents a significant immediate threat to public safety, given the inherent risks involved in physically contacting the fleeing vehicle.
+This is for the safety of the officer or operator in the pursuing vehicle as much as the potential harm to bystanders.

 The implementation of the PIT maneuver is highly calculated, requiring precise timing and control – despite the relatively simple physics of its process.
 The following steps outline the typical execution of a PIT maneuver: